jianyuan/terraform-provider-sentry/README.md

 * `name` - (Required) The human readable name for the project.
 * `slug` - (Optional) The unique URL slug for this project.
 If this is not provided a slug is automatically generated based on the name.
 * `platform` - (Optional) The integration platform.
+* `resolve_age` - (Optional) Hours in which an issue is automatically resolve if not seen after this amount of time.

 ##### Attributes Reference